-The outsider view of Austria tends to revolve around some pretty specific cliches: the idea that it’s almost exclusively populated by buxom ladies holding tankards; fat, dormant Nazis (which might not be all that untrue); and alcoholic man-children in funny tunics and knee-high socks.
-In that respect, Vienna isn't that different to the rest of the country; it's just more "urban."
+The outsider view of Austria tends to revolve around some pretty specific cliches.
+For example, the idea that it’s almost exclusively populated by buxom ladies holding tankards, fat, dormant Nazis (which might not be all that untrue) and alcoholic man-children in funny tunics and knee-high socks.
+In that respect, Vienna isn't that different to the rest of the country – it's just more "urban".
 But Vienna is as contradictory as a schnitzel served with cranberry sauce.

 See more of Stefanie's work here.